condorchou/mainspringror/README.md

 Mainspringror project - Rails based multiclient CMS for managing videos, users, comments, ratings etc.
 Uses Bits on the Run (botr) as CDR for video upload/convert/player/thumbnails.
-Provides a RESTFUL webservice for integrating with 3rd parties using authentication token.
+Provides a RESTFUL webservice for integrating with 3rd parties Uses devise authentication token for webservice loginless access.
 Provides a js method for clients to quickly integrate externally hosted you-tube like video page, from within their intranet.
 Customizable js methods mean that clients can control the look and behavior of their respective video pages without requiring extensive changes to any of the Rails MVC.